Written by Allie Delos Santos

 HIPAA’s privacy rule details the processes required of companies for secure access, sharing, and editing of electronically protected health information.
 Most of the act’s mandates are technological requirements and administrative protocols.

 Protected health information should be kept secure at all storage, use, and transfer points.
 There are also specific standards that detail the measures contact centers must take.
 A lack of proper training in data security policies will subject contact centers to significant fines.

 The Payment Card Industry (PCI) enforced PCI-DSS.
 Enforcement of these standards is not at a federal level.
 Nevertheless, the PCI Security Standards Council holds businesses accountable for failing to comply with established regulations.

 The council reserves the right to impose a fine on companies that fail to comply with the standards.
-The fine ranges from $5,000 to $10,000 per month until the party in question complies.
+The fine ranges from $5,000 to $10,000 monthly until the party complies.

 The PCI-DSS categorizes its rules under six major goals, as listed below.

 - Protect cardholder data